What is the Victorian Business Growth Fund?

 - Cash flow – have positive cash flow, or cash flow is expected to be positive during the investment

-A similar program was run in NSW called the GO NSW Equity Fund.
+A similar program to the Victorian Business Growth Fund was run in NSW called the GO NSW Equity Fund.

 Some of the recipients of this program were:

 - Stone Axe Pastoral, – a Western Australian cattle business, expanded into NSW buying a 2145 hectare Northern Tableland property to run around 2000 full-blood wagyu, the world’s most expensive beef.
 The business is aiming to become the country’s biggest wagyu beef producer.
 The deal in February 2018 was expected to create 76 full-time jobs over the next five years.